-Leasing and financing are both a way of getting the car you want on a monthly payment plan.
-The main difference is that with financing, you are taking out a loan in order to purchase the car, and making payments to the financial institution that provided you with the loan, along with interest.
+Leasing and financing are both ways of getting the car you want on a monthly payment plan.
+The main difference is that with financing, you are taking out a loan to purchase the car and making payments to the financial institution that provided you with the loan, along with interest.
 Eventually, unless you sell the car, you will have the loan paid off and own the car outright.
-Even while paying off the loan, any value of the in car belongs to you after the loan amount is paid off.
+Even while paying off the loan, the value of the car belongs to you after the loan amount is paid off.

 With a lease, you do not own the car and are not paying it off.
-You are paying a monthly fee to a leasing company for the privilege of driving the car.
+In essence, you are renting the vehicle by paying a monthly fee to a leasing company for the privilege of driving it.
 Most leases have the option to purchase the car when the lease term is up if you want to do so.
-A lease usually comes with certain terms that include the length of the lease and how many miles you can put on the car during the lease term.
+A leasing agreement usually includes an annual kilometre restriction, early termination fees, and you may be required to pay for excess wear-and-tear when the lease expires.

 Find the Best Car Insurance Rates